College of Education, Health and Aviation Administration

 Phone: (405) 744-3373

 John S.C.
-Romans became Dean of the College of Education, Health and Aviation in April 2016.
+Romans serves as the Dean of the College of Education, Health and Aviation at Oklahoma State University.
 Romans has been on the OSU faculty since 1990 and has extensive administrative experience within the College of Education, Health and Aviation.
-He is also a Professor in the School of Applied Health and Educational Psychology.
+Romans also serves as OSU’s Executive Director of Professional Education and as Professor in the School of Community Health Sciences, Counseling and Counseling Psychology.

 A licensed psychologist in Oklahoma since 1991, Romans has supervised many students in school and community settings during his career.
 He has led interdisciplinary research teams to enhance university and community partnerships.
 His additional research interests include stalking and interpersonal violence, and evaluating college student counseling programs.